nazunalika/linux-guide-and-hints/source/fedora/emulators.rst

 glide64mk2, which seems to be made for ancient graphics cards

 RSP (processor): `cxd4 <https://github.com/mupen64plus/mupen64plus-rsp-cxd4>`_

+Note that the Rice video plugin is not compatible with cxd4.

 How do I compile it?
 ********************